dynamicstrategies/cardano-card-gateway/README.md

 `/api/walletgenerator` endpoint and a demo of its is running at `https://cardgateway.work.gd/api/walletgenerator` This should only be used for testing

+#### 2.2.6 - Bonus: FX Rates

+The "FXrates" table in the MongoDB holds the exchange rates between crypto tokens and USD.
+The payment processor handling card payment quotes the client the purchase value in USD, while paying the equivalent amount of blockchain native currency into the smart contract (that can later be withdrawn).
+The exchange rate between the native currency and USD is constantly changing and this table holds the most up-to-date exchange rate so the price in USD that is shown to the client is similar to what the payment processor will charge

+You will need to periodically update the FX Rates in MongoDB to ensure they are in line with the market.
+You can do it in tree different ways:
+1. Connect to MongoDB with a desktop GUI such as MongoDB Compass and update the FX Rates table
+2.

 ### 2.3 - EVM Smart Contract

 The payment processor (wert.io) pays into a EVM smart contract (on Polygon or Arbitrum).
 This smart contract represents your